betaflight/betaflight/docs/Failsafe.md

 ## Flight controller failsafe system

+The failsafe system is not activated until 5 seconds after the flight controller boots up.
+This is to prevent failsafe from activating in the case of TX/RX gear with long bind procedures before they send out valid data.

+After the failsafe has been forced a landing, the flight controller cannot be armed and has to be reset.

 The failsafe system attempts to detect when your receiver looses signal.
 It then attempts to prevent your aircraft from flying away uncontrollably.

 The failsafe is activated when: